dotlang/language/README.md

 `loop(myHash) (k:string) -> {...}`
 `break` and `continue` are handled as exceptions inside the `loop` functions.
 - We have 3 types of loops: numeric (repeat `n` times), predicated (repeat while true) or iteartion.
-- For iteration loop, you can also use `map` and other similar functions.
+- For iteration loop, you can also use `map` and other similar functions. `map` needs a function withoutput but `loop` doesn't.
 ```
 ;general iterator type definition
 type iteratorType;